 Simply confirm your registered email address below and click "Reset Password."
 We will immediately email you a link back to the site where you can enter a new password for this account.

 We've found your existing Indianapolis Monthly Insiders account.
 Please login below to complete the Facebook login process.

 Editor's Note, May 27, 2014: For the full 2014 roster of Best Restaurants, click here.

 Each May, the editors of Indianapolis Monthly feature the city's best restaurants, whether new or tried and true.
-For more information about the impending 2014 list and launch party, click here.

 From The Libertine to Recess and Oakleys to Bluebeard, Korean to Latin and sushi to steak, our critics chose the cream of Indy's dining crop in 2013.
 Who's at the head of the table?
 Read on to find out.

 We know we shouldn’t fall for such art-directed soul.
 We want to hate the oversized lighting and the washtub where they keep the water carafes and the mini jars of grated Parmesan delivered to reclaimed-wood tables.
 But we thoroughly adore the pizza salon’s rustic-chic–meets–Type-A-perfection.
 Neapolitan pizzas come with no more than three artisanal ingredients—we favor the Elliot’s Pie, with pancetta, roasted new potatoes, and Gorgonzola, served “white” (Napolese parlance for replacing red sauce with olive oil and garlic).
 There’s much more to love beyond the main attraction, too.
 An appetizer trio of bison-and-sausage meatballs, veiled in provolone, surprises with its spicy bite.
 And you’ll want to save room for dessert, especially the seasonal cobbler.
 114 E. 49th St., 317-925-0765; 30 S. Meridian St., 635-0765; napolesepizzeria.com.